korchasa/awesome-chatgpt/readme.md

 - [paulpierre/RasaGPT](https://github.com/paulpierre/RasaGPT) - RasaGPT is a Python library that provides a headless LLM chatbot platform built on top of Rasa and Langchain, allowing for indexing, retrieval, and context injection.
 - [pchunduri6/rag-demystified](https://github.com/pchunduri6/rag-demystified) - An advanced RAG pipeline Python library for demystifying and simplifying the inner workings of retrieval-augmented generation pipelines
 - [promptslab/Promptify](https://github.com/promptslab/Promptify) - Promptify is a Python library that enables prompt engineering and the generation of structured output from prompt-based language models such as GPT and PaLM.
 It provides a convenient pipeline API for performing various NLP tasks, including named entity recognition (NER) and classification, with just a few lines of code.
 Promptify allows developers to easily customize prompts and add examples to improve model performance.
+- [protectai/llm-guard](https://github.com/protectai/llm-guard) - LLM Guard is a Python library that provides a comprehensive security toolkit for Large Language Models (LLMs).
+It offers features such as sanitization, detection of harmful language, prevention of data leakage, and resistance against prompt injection attacks, helping developers fortify the security of LLM interactions.
 - [rawandahmad698/PyChatGPT](https://github.com/rawandahmad698/PyChatGPT) - Python client for the unofficial ChatGPT API with auto token regeneration, conversation tracking, proxy support and more.
 - [reloadware/reloadium](https://github.com/reloadware/reloadium) - Reloadium is a Python library that enables hot reloading, profiling, and AI debugging for Python developers.
 - [santiagobasulto/ipython-gpt](https://github.com/santiagobasulto/ipython-gpt) - An ChatGPT integration for Jupyter Notebooks and the IPython Shell